Competition Rules

 ANNUAL COMPETITION

-1. All collectors who are a member of a Society affiliated to the Federation of Surrey Philatelic Societies.
+1.1 All collectors who are members of a Philatelic Society or Stamp Club affiliated to the Federation of Surrey Philatelic Societies are eligible to compete.

-2.2 The first sheet of each exhibit should be an Introductory Sheet that provides a brief introduction to the Judge(s) of the subject and the scope of the entry.
-It is suggested that the Introductory Sheet could also include some philatelic material with half or three-quarters of the sheet devoted to the introduction.
+2.2 The first sheet of each exhibit in any Class should be an introductory sheet containing a plan that provides a brief introduction to the Judges of the subject and scope of the entry.
+It is suggested that the introductory sheet could also include some philatelic material with a minimum of half or three-quarters of the sheet devoted to the introduction and plan.

-1. A member may enter one or more entries in each of the following classes:
+3.1 A member may submit one or more entries in each of the following classes:

 Traditional (Postage Stamps)